lore/lore/docs/tutorial/Step6.md

 );
 ```

-Finally, now that the component is being fed `colors` from the data store, you can remove the `getDefaultProps`
+Finally, now that the component is being provided `colors` from the data store, you can remove the `getDefaultProps`
 function.

 ```js